mringes13/dogproject/README.md

 ### Step 2: Change Directory
 Change the current directory to be within the `ios` folder of this repository.
 Open 'Runner.xcworkspace`.

-### Step 3: Download to Device
+### Step 3: Install Application on Device
 Opening this file will open XCode.
 From here, start the active scheme.

-### Step 4: Wait for the Build to Complete
 Once the XCode build is complete, the application will be installed and opened on the device of choice.

-### Step 5: Interact with the Application
+### Step 4: Interact with the Application
 Select one of the bottom icons (camera or gallery) to choose an image.

-### Step 6: Wait for Results
+### Step 5: Wait for Results
 Once an image has been selected, the application will run the chosen image through the trained model and output the dog breed with the highest confidence.

 ## Screenshots